Robert Cecil, 1st Earl of Salisbury: Under Elizabeth

-Cecil fell into dispute with The 2nd Earl of Essex, and only prevailed at Court upon the latter's poor campaign against the Irish rebels during the Nine Years War in 1599.
+Cecil fell into dispute with the 2nd Earl of Essex, and only prevailed at Court upon the latter's poor campaign against the Irish rebels during the Nine Years War in 1599.
 He was then in a position to orchestrate the smooth succession of King James.
 Lord Essex's unsuccessful rebellion in 1601, which resulted in his final downfall and death, was largely aimed at Sir Robert Cecil, as he then was, who was to be removed from power and impeached.
 Whether Essex intended that Cecil should actually die is unclear.

 It is to Cecil's credit that the Queen, largely at his urging, treated the rebels with a degree of mercy, which was unusual in that age.
-Essex himself and four of his closest allies were executed, but the great majority of his followers were spared: even Essex's denunciation of his sister Penelope, Lady Rich, as the ringleader of the rebellion, was tactfully ignored.
+Essex himself and four of his closest allies were executed, but the great majority of his followers were spared: even Essex's denunciation of his sister Penelope, as the ringleader of the rebellion, was tactfully ignored.
 This clemency did him no good in the eyes of the public, who had loved Essex and mourned him deeply.
 Cecil, who had never been very popular, now became a much-hated figure.
 In ballads like Essex's Last Good Night, Cecil was viciously attacked.